Logius-standaarden/fsc-logging/draft-fsc-logging-00.md

 The Inway **MUST** use the TransactionID provided by the Outway in the HTTP header `Fsc-Transaction-Id`.

+The Inway **MUST** deny the request when the TransactionID has not been provided by the Outway in the HTTP header `Fsc-Transaction-Id`.

 The Inway **MUST** add the TransactionID to the request sent to the Service using the HTTP header `Fsc-Transaction-Id`.

 The TransactionLog record **MUST** contain the fields described in the [log record section](#log_record)